 Small amounts of offcuts from trees and shrubs can be used to create a dead hedge in your garden which will help you make the most of your waste as well as adding to the aesthetics of your garden.
 This can be done by simply pushing two lines of stakes into the ground parallel to each other, spacing them approximately 30-60 centimetres apart.
 You can then throw your offcuts into the space to act as an effective screen.
 The best thing about this idea is that it is sure to attract different types of wildlife to your garden.

-For those materials such as bricks and tree branches that cannot be composted or reused, we offer quality grab hire services right to your door.
+For materials that cannot be composted or reused, such as bricks and tree branches, we offer quality grab hire services right to your door.
 Contact us today and we’ll happily answer any questions or queries and organise disposal services for your next project.